pqml/kool-shell/README.md

 <br>

 ## To do
-- Test all native plugins
+- Test all native features

 <br>